Services A to Z

-- Cable TV is available in all student residence halls.
-If you are experiencing problems with your cable, please contact Res Life at 474-7247.
+- Basic cable TV is available in all student residence halls.
+If you are experiencing problems with your cable, please contact Res Life at 907-474-7247.

-- Telephone Services installs telephone cable, category 5 data cable, fiber optic cable and many other special use cables.
-For questions or to submit a work request, contact them at 450-8320 or online.
+- OIT Telecommunications installs telephone cable, ethernet data cable, fiber optic cable and many other special use cables.
+For questions or to submit a work request, contact them at 450-8300 or OIT Telecommunications page.